willothy/flatten.nvim/README.md

             open = "alternate"
         },
         callbacks = {
+            should_block = function(argv)
+                -- In this case, we would block if we find the diff-mode option -- Note that argv contains all the parts of the CLI command, including -- Neovim's path, commands, options and files.
+                -- See: :help v:argv
+                return vim.tbl_contains(argv, "-d")
+            end,
             post_open = function(bufnr, winnr, ft, is_blocking)
                 if is_blocking then
                     -- Hide the terminal while it's blocking